wihi-labs/WHIP/0007-voting/main.md

 This and further specifications of the voting mechanism will be illustrated in greater detail in follow-up WHIPs.

 # Motivation
+WHIP-1 illustrates the how improvement proposals are currently decided on.
+In the future the taking of such and similar decisions (e.g. calibration of system parameters) should be extended to all WiHi token holders (in order to harness their collective intelligence).

-In order to grow WiHi's community with intrinsically motivate individuals we need to be able to show them how we want to let them participate in the governance of the system.
+This specification illustrates the high-level mechanism of how such votings should be performed.
+In particular,  it shows the intrinsically motivate individuals of the WiHi community how they will be able to participate in the shaping of the WiHi system.

 # Rationale